 Redes artísticas, circulación y exposición de reliquias en el Mundo Hispánico

 Luisa Elena Alcalá (UAM); Juan Luis González García (UAM)

-Chiara Franceschini and Cloe Cavero will participate in the upcoming VI Seminario de Arte y Cultura en la Corte, which will take place in Madrid at the Casa de México, El Escorial and the Universidad Autónoma de Madrid.
+Chiara Franceschini and Cloe Cavero participated in the VI Seminario de Arte y Cultura en la Corte, which took place in Madrid at the Casa de México, El Escorial and the Universidad Autónoma de Madrid.

-Chiara Franceschini will present a paper entitled “Pictorial relics: substitution and the normativity of Marian images in the Mediterranean”, where she will analyze a series of painted images of the Virgin Mary that were considered as relics and the case of the Letter handed in by the Virgin Mary to the Ambassadors of the city of Messina, to discuss how the geography of such “pictorial relics” and their substitutive powers can extend beyond the Mediterranean world.
-Following, Cloe Cavero will explore the status of contact relics in early modern religious painting in her paper, entitled “‘No lo leemos en los libros, mas lo vemos con los ojos’: Los santos Justo y Pastor y las reliquias pintadas”.
+Chiara Franceschini presented a paper entitled “Pictorial relics: substitution and the normativity of Marian images in the Mediterranean”, where she analyzed a series of painted images of the Virgin Mary that were considered as relics and the case of the Letter handed in by the Virgin Mary to the Ambassadors of the city of Messina, to discuss how the geography of such “pictorial relics” and their substitutive powers can extend beyond the Mediterranean world.
+Following, Cloe Cavero explored the status of contact relics in early modern religious painting in her paper, entitled “‘No lo leemos en los libros, mas lo vemos con los ojos’: Los santos Justo y Pastor y las reliquias pintadas”.